tamunoWoks/Statistics/probability.md

 - Both outcomes are equally likely.

 #### Probability Formula:
-1. 𝑃(event) = Number of favorable outcomes/Total number of possible outcomes
+1. 𝑃(event) = Number of favorable outcomes / Total number of possible outcomes
 2. P(A) = 1 - P(¬A)

 #### Examples: